-What is the daily dose of vitamins, proteins, and carbs that you should have?
+What is the daily dose of vitamins that you should take?
 Seems like an easy question but its answer is not that straightforward, at least on the consumption part.
-These values are governed by guidance factors like Recommended Dietary Allowance (RDA), Adequate Intake (AI), Dietary Value (DV), and Tolerable Upper Intake Level (UL) - and they all vary as per your BMI range.
+These values are governed by guidance factors like Recommended Dietary Allowance (RDA), Adequate Intake (AI), Dietary Value (DV), and Tolerable Upper Intake Level (UL) - and they all vary as per your Body Mass Index (BMI).

 Food can be the best form of medicine if taken properly and sensibly.
-This is just why all the countries and regions in the world have their staple diets that directly relate to their respective environmental and climatic factors.
-The same trait can be seen in the vast differences in the food practices that are observed in all parts of the world.
+This is just why all the countries and regions have their staple diets that directly relate to their respective environmental and climatic factors.
+The same trait can also be seen in the vast differences in food practices around the world.

 This fact is of special significance for fitness professionals.
 Even if the fitness goals and BMI of two professionals in the US and Europe are similar, their daily dietary requirements could well be miles apart.
-It is so because an assessment includes their intake of vitamins, proteins, carbs, and all the nutrients like calcium, potassium, and magnesium in proper measures.
+It is so because the assessment shall include their intake of vitamins, proteins, carbs, and all the nutrients like calcium, potassium, and magnesium in proper measures.

 A proper ratio of food nutrients is a direct measure of daily nutrition requirements.
 As per a simple rule of thumb, you should go for 50% of your daily energy requirements from carbohydrates, 20% from protein, and the rest from vitamins and good fats.